babarka/pres/README.md

 There really isn't code to run here, users are expected to discover including use of HUE.
 Remember to invalidate metadata.

+# 3rd Party Application

+ To demonstrate the data is readily available for 3rd party applications / external use, run an R script which will show the correlation of year and we/(we+me):

+    ./02impAnalysis.R